Search Shortcut cmd + k | ctrl + k

 In order to enforce this property efficiently, an ART index is automatically created for every foreign key constraint that is defined in the table.

-Warning Indexes have certain limitations that might result in constraints being evaluated too eagerly, see the indexes section for more details.
+Warning Indexes have certain limitations that might result in constraints being evaluated too eagerly, leading to constraint errors such as violates primary key constraint and violates unique constraint.
+See the indexes section for more details.